boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 For the purposes of your project, you probably want a single index and then one or multiple types.
 Have your index named something like what your project is called.
 As for the types for each "thing" you want to search across E.G. `ticket`, `document`, `metadata record` and define a type for each one.

+To store a document in elastic under an index and type you POST to the endpoint with the JSON you want to create.

+For the above you could POST our Keanu document to the index `film` and the type `actor` to the endpoint http://localhost:9200/film/actor with the type as `application/json`.
+The result of this should be similar to the below,

+{{<highlight json>}}
+{
+    "_index": "film",
+    "_type": "actor",
+    "_id": "xeB3nGcB5wabZ-h5JSJW",
+    "_version": 1,
+    "result": "created",
+    "_shards": {
+        "total": 2,
+        "successful": 1,
+        "failed": 0
+    },
+    "_seq_no": 0,
+    "_primary_term": 1
+}
+{{</highlight>}}

+The above indicates that the document was added to the index film with the type actor and that Elastic has generated the unique ID for this document as being `xeB3nGcB5wabZ-h5JSJW`.

 ## Mappings

 Mappings define documents.
 You can use them to specify that fields within your document should be treated as numbers, dates, geo-locations and whatever other types Elastic supports.
 You can also define the stemming algorithm used and other useful index fields.

 > You have to define a mapping if you want to provide functionality such as aggregations or facets.
 You cannot add a mapping after indexing any document.
 To add one afterwards requires dropping the index and re-indexing the content.

 You define a mapping by putting to the index/type inside elastic before then adding a document.
 Consider For example our previous document defining Keanu Reeves.
 With the below definition the `person.DOB` field will be treated as a date in the format `yyyy-MM-dd` and will ignore malformed dates.
-Those being dates which may have the wrong format or be empty.
+Malformed dates being dates which have a non matching format or are empty.
 It will also treat the `type` field of the document as a single keyword allowing us to perform aggregations and facets on this field.

 {{<highlight json>}}
 {
   "mappings": {
-    "meta": {
+    "actor": {
       "properties": {
         "person.DOB": {
           "type": "date",